 CBT Tools would be ideal to use between live therapy sessions, as you are able to track several things and do independent learning lessons.
 This could help you better prepare for your sessions and give you guidance on what to discuss with your therapist.

-CBT Tools was a very text heavy app, but it was a very useful tool to use during live therapy sessions.
+CBT Tools is a very text-heavy app, but it was a useful tool to use during live therapy sessions.
 Using the journals was a great way to prepare for a therapy session.

 Pros & Cons